-Potentially -- placement depends on the applicant's ability to pass the appropriate Praxis Subject Assessment required for licensure per the Indiana Dept. of Education.
+Potentially.
+Placement depends on the applicant's ability to pass the appropriate Praxis Subject Assessment required for licensure per the Indiana Dept. of Education.
 Typically, one's undergraduate coursework is a good predictor.
-Applicants are encouraged to contact the ACE Pastoral Team for transcript reviews or advice regarding teaching qualifications and requirements as soon as possible.
+Applicants are encouraged to contact the ACE Admissions Team for transcript reviews or advice regarding teaching qualifications and requirements as soon as possible.

 Teacher Formation, Community Life, and Spirituality

 ACE Teachers spend two summers living and studying with the larger ACE community at Notre Dame.
 The centerpiece of the summer program is an innovative teacher-preparation curriculum, taught by select faculty and experienced practitioners, combined with a supervised field experience in local public and Catholic schools.
 ACE Teachers also take a limited number of distance-learning classes during the academic year which directly relate to their classroom teaching experiences.

 All ACE teachers have at least four support resources at their disposal throughout their two years in the program: an academic supervisor from the Faculty of Supervision and Instruction, a pastoral administrator from the ACE Pastoral Team, their school principal, and a designated mentor teacher in their local school community.

 Principals, as well as academic supervisors, provide ongoing formative and summative evaluations of an ACE teacher’s teaching.
 Mentor Teachers serve a non-evaluative role by helping ACE Teachers orient to their new city and school, conferencing with them about instructional and curricular goals on a regular basis, and reflecting with the ACE Teacher about successes and struggles in and out of the classroom.